-Garages make an excellent workspace, but not when they’re uncomfortably hot.
+Garages make an excellent workspace, but not when they’re uncomfortably hot – especially if you live in a climate prone to extreme heat.
 Fortunately, there are many things you can do to keep your garage cool.
 These tips make it easier to control the temperature inside your garage all year round.

 1. Insulate Your Garage Door